Opossums, more commonly known as ‘possums’ in the Southwestern U.S. and Midwest, are the largest order of marsupials in the Western Hemisphere.

-What makes a human home so appealing for an opossum is the fact they won’t put much effort into building a shelter, preferring to lazily squat in or under a home.
+What makes a human home so appealing as an opossum habitat is the fact they won’t put much effort into building a shelter, preferring to lazily squat in or under a home.

 When opossums feel threatened, they’ll ‘play possum’, pretending to be a sick or dead animal, smell and all.
 The physiological defense is involuntary, but highly effective.
 When they’re playing possum, opossums will seize up, allowing them to be prodded, moved, or carried away, without a peep from the rodent.